Drudge Report: Hillary Clinton's 2016 campaign

 On August 8, 2016, the Drudge Report displayed a photo depicting two men helping Democratic nominee Hillary Clinton ascend a set of stairs during a campaign stop in South Carolina on February 27, 2016.
 Afterward, several Twitter accounts in support of Republican nominee Donald Trump used the photo with the hashtag #HillaryHealth.
 The use of the photo was criticized by several commentators for presenting a dated photograph out of context to mislead readers.

-On October 3, 2016, the Drudge Report published an dubious claim that Bill Clinton had an illegitimate child named Danney Williams, an allegation that the site had reported as debunked in 1999 based on a Time magazine article.
+On October 3, 2016, the Drudge Report published a dubious claim that Bill Clinton had an illegitimate child named Danney Williams, an allegation that the site had reported as debunked in 1999 based on a Time magazine article.

 On December 30, 2016, an article listed on the Drudge Report accused the United States federal government of attempting to bring down its website with a denial-of-service attack.
 Beginning roughly one week earlier, DDoS attacks had repeatedly taken the site offline for extended periods.
-Cybersecurity analysts speculated that the attack was on the scale of the 2016 Dyn cyberattack and suggested that only a small number of groups would have the ability to take down a highly trafficked site for extended lengths of time.
+Cybersecurity analysts speculated that the attack was on the scale of the 2016 Dyn cyberattack.
+They suggested that only a small number of groups would have the ability to take down a highly trafficked site for extended lengths of time.

 The Drudge Report included articles about the debunked Pizzagate conspiracy theory, as well as conspiracy theories about the murder of Seth Rich.